arendst/Tasmota/README.md

 Current version is **5.0.0** - See [sonoff/_releasenotes.ino](https://github.com/arendst/Sonoff-Tasmota/blob/master/sonoff/_releasenotes.ino) for change information.

-### **** ATTENTION Version 5.0.0 specific information *******
+### **** ATTENTION Version 5.0.0 specific information ****

 This version uses a new linker script to free flash memory for future code additions.
 It moves the settings from Spiffs to Eeprom.
-If you compile your own download the new linker to your IDE or Platformio base folder.
+If you compile your own firmware download the new linker to your IDE or Platformio base folder.
+See [Wiki > Prerequisite](https://github.com/arendst/Sonoff-Tasmota/wiki/Prerequisite).

 Best practice to implement is:
 - Open the webpage to your device